 Pamphlet on Australia’s counter-terrorism laws

 The Australian Government has also produced a pamphlet on Australia’s counter-terrorism laws.
-This pamphlet is available on the publications page in English, Arabic, Chinese, French, Indonesian, Malaysian, Spanish, Turkish and Vietnamese.
+This pamphlet is available on the Publications page of the Australian National Security website in English, Arabic, Chinese, French, Indonesian, Malaysian, Spanish, Turkish and Vietnamese.
+To request a hard copy, submit an enquiry via the Attorney-General’s Department’s Contact Us page.